Why Do So Many Celebrities Support Veganism?

 “Three times a day, I remind myself that I value life and do not want to cause pain to or kill other living beings.
 That is why I eat the way I do.”– Natalie Portman

 If not anything else, the pandemic and global climate change have pushed almost everyone worldwide to be more aware and involved in their health and fitness.
 Paleo, Atkins, Low-carb, High-protein, Military, and vegan diets have taken over the world.
-However, it’s the Vegan diet that has generated the most amount of buzz.
-Celebs, influencers, fitness freaks, and even ordinary people are swearing by the Vegan lifestyle.
-But, many decided to quit being a vegan too.

 What and Why of a Vegan Diet

 A vegan diet is a sure-shot method of accelerating weight loss.
 Firstly, because of the low-calorie count, one doesn’t need to count calories here.
-And secondly, the low fat and high fiber content keep one feeling fuller for much longer than other diets.
+And secondly, the low fat and high fiber content keep one feeling fuller for much longer than in other diets.

 Difference Between Vegan Diet and Vegetarian Diet